Serverless Architecture For Beginners

 Definition and Core Concepts

-• Event-driven execution: Code is triggered by events such as HTTP requests, database changes, or file uploads.
+• Event-driven execution: Applications respond to triggers such as HTTP requests, database changes, or file uploads.

-• Pay-as-you-go pricing: Costs are based on the actual execution time and resources consumed, rather than pre-allocated server capacity.
+• Pay-as-you-go pricing: Costs are based on the actual execution time and resources used, rather than pre-allocated server capacity.

 Key Features and Benefits

-Serverless architecture offers several compelling features and benefits:
+Serverless architecture offers several features and benefits that make it appealing to modern developers and businesses:

 • Scalability: Applications automatically scale up or down based on demand, ensuring optimal performance without manual intervention.

-• Cost-efficiency: Pay only for the compute time used, eliminating the need for over-provisioning resources.
+• Cost-efficiency: Pay only for the compute time used, eliminating the need for idle server costs.

-• Faster time-to-market: Developers can focus on writing code without worrying about infrastructure management, accelerating development cycles.
+• Faster development cycles: Developers can focus on writing code without worrying about server provisioning or maintenance.

 Why serverless architecture matters in modern tech